shageman/cobradeps/README.md

 ##TODOs

-* handle nested rails app (detect folders with only gemfiles too)
 * optionally output dotfile for internal deps
 * optionally output dotfile for all deps
 * support windows folders (searching for a couple slashes)